dynamic-stall/vaultwarden-docker/README.md

 #### Using the Web Vault:

-1. Log out of your vault if currently logged in

-2. On the login page, click "Settings" in the top right

-3. Enter your server URL (ex: ```https://vault.example.com```)

-4. Click _"Save"_ and proceed with login
+1. Navigate to the URL of your Vaultwarden instance (i.e., `vault.cfargotunnel.com/login`, `vault.example.com/login`, etc.)

+2. Use the initial admin credentials provided during setup to access the admin page

+3. On the admin page, create your primary administrator account with a strong master password

 #### Using the Desktop App: